-In life, there are always grim decisions to make.
-And the more you are paid, the more likely you have to face ‘impossible’ constraints or conflict.
+There are always grim decisions to make.
+The more you’re paid, the more likely you have to face ‘impossible’ constraints or conflict.

 Tim Ferriss reminds us of stoicism – the art of mental training originating in ancient Greece – a tool that has endowed countless actors, sports athletes and successful business people with an emotional free-fall that allows them to operate and thrive in high-stress environments.
-Tony Corballis integrates these principles in his practice.
+I integrate these principles into my practice.

 Being able to separate what you can control from what you can’t control allows us to decrease our emotional reactivity, says Tim.
 We can direct our energy to other aspects of life.
 In an ever-changing market, the stakes are incredibly high.
 Psychological breakdowns brought on by stress and emotional burdens can cost you a job.
 And in the worst-case scenario even your life!
 It is important to be able to manage those ups and downs in order to lead a stable and fruitful life.